gcallah/BookReviews/atherton.md

-Turning her attention to the *Principles of Human Knowledge*, Atherton is quick to point out, as she does several times in her work, that Berkeley was *not* addressing his arguments to “ordinary persons of common sense” but to “others,” who “question their senses,” so that at last they “sit down in a forlorn scepticism.”
+Turning her attention to the *Principles of Human Knowledge*, Atherton is quick to point out, as she does several times in her work, that Berkeley was *not* addressing his arguments to "ordinary persons of common sense" but to "others," who "question their senses," so that at last they "sit down in a forlorn scepticism."
+This is an aspect of Berkeley's work too often neglected by his
+critics: he was attacking a particular philosophical theory of matter, embraced by Descartes, Locke, and Malebranche, among others, rather than the commonsense notion of "physical reality."